Wiki · Concept · Last reviewed June 25, 2026

 Definition

-Active learning is a form of machine learning where the training process is allowed to choose what information it asks for next.
-Instead of labeling a large dataset at random, the system identifies examples that are expected to be especially informative, ambiguous, representative, diverse, or strategically valuable, then asks an oracle to label them.
+Active learning is a supervised-learning and model-adaptation pattern where the training process is allowed to choose what information it asks for next.
+Instead of labeling a large dataset at random, the system uses an acquisition policy to identify examples expected to be especially informative, ambiguous, representative, diverse, safety-relevant, or strategically valuable, then asks an oracle to label them.

-The oracle is often a human annotator, domain expert, clinician, lawyer, scientist, content reviewer, or crowd worker, but it can also be a simulator, database, laboratory assay, stronger model, or other external information source.
-The central premise is that labels are costly and unlabeled data is abundant.
+The oracle is often a human annotator, domain expert, clinician, lawyer, scientist, content reviewer, or crowd worker, but it can also be a simulator, database, laboratory assay, stronger model, foundation-model judge, or other external information source.
+The central premise is that reliable labels are costly and unlabeled or weakly labeled data is abundant.

-Active learning sits between data collection, model training, uncertainty estimation, and human-in-the-loop machine learning.
-It is not the same as human oversight of deployed AI systems.
-It is primarily a training and data-selection method, although the same logic can appear in production workflows where models route difficult cases to humans.
+Active learning is not the same as self-supervised learning, semi-supervised learning, or human oversight of deployed AI systems.
+It is primarily a training and data-selection method, although the same logic can appear in production workflows where models route difficult cases to humans, trigger expert review, select red-team prompts, or ask for preference judgments.

 Basic Loop